 Choosing Web Template Options

-If you want to build a site that is highly mobile friendly then you will want to avoid including Flash and drop menu features.
-Although all our template features are configured to work with mobile or display alternate content, these 2 features are generally not considered mobile friendly.
+If you want to build a site that is highly mobile compliant then you will want to avoid including Flash, drop menus, video on the homepage and a large number of scripts.
+Although mobile networks are getting faster each year, large byte count website features are generally not considered mobile friendly.